mahmoud-anwer/mini-rag/README.md

 cp .env.example .env
 ```
 - Open `.env` file, and set the required environment variables.
-- Execute the below command to get your containers up and running:
+- Execute the following command to get your containers up and running:
 ```
 docker compose up -d
 ```